nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. should respond to each command in under 5 seconds
+6. should be able to hold up to 15 tags
+7. should be able to accept up to 3 tags for each person

 ## Appendix D : Glossary